hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven.md

     display=summary
     ```

 In this case the JDBC URL, username, and password are excluded from the `pom.xml` file.
-The `display` property is included in both; the value `sumamary`
+The `display` property is included in both; the value `summary`
 from the properties file will be used, since it supersedes the `pom.xml` file.